 5) AOB

-- Health protection is a fundamental tenet of public health delivery at local, national and international levels.
-Therefore every educational /activity supervisor has a role to play in supporting registrars to understand and improve their knowledge of the health protection system and relevant opportunities for them to show this understanding throughout their training.
+1.1 Health protection is a fundamental tenet of public health delivery at local, national and international levels.
+Therefore, every educational /project supervisor has a role to play in supporting registrars to understand and improve their knowledge of the health protection system and relevant opportunities for them to show this understanding throughout their training.

-- Health protection training should start at the beginning of training at induction into the programme, through induction to Local Authority placements, formal teaching through the MPH/MSc as well as DFPH preparation.
+1.2 Health protection training should start at the beginning of training at induction into the programme, through induction to Local Authority placements, formal teaching through the MPH/MSc as well as Part A preparation.
 Opportunities to understand the role of their host agencies in a system of health protection should be made at the earliest and where appropriate, specific project work agreed to enable StRs to apply knowledge acquired.

-- Additional training in this area will further enhance the current PHE placement.
-The three to five month health protection placement and associated project work will remain protected time to cover placement specific outcomes of Key Area 6.
+The four-month full-time equivalent health protection placement and associated project work will remain protected time to cover placement specific outcomes of Key Area 6.

 Proposed Additional 'Knows How' |